-Masses will be limited to 25% capacity with social distancing guidelines in place.
-For Saint Brigid, that equates to approximately 225 people in our main sanctuary per Mass.
-Once the Sanctuary is at its maximum capacity you will be asked to go to Corbett Hall.
-Mass in Corbett Hall will start approximately 5 to 10 minutes after the main sanctuary Mass.
+We currently are limited to 25% capacity in each room with social distancing guidelines in place.
+Once the Sanctuary is at its maximum capacity, you may attend Mass in Corbett Hall.
+Mass in Corbett Hall will start approximately 5 to 10 minutes after Mass in the main sanctuary.

 - Attendance will be on a first-come-first seated basis beginning 15-20 minutes prior to Mass.
 We regret that we may not be able to accommodate all our parishioners for that Mass but know we are offering many Masses to attend throughout the week.

 - Entrance to the church will be from the front steps into the Narthex only.
 (Note: mobility challenged parishioners are encouraged to use the entry through the breezeway doors for access to the elevator).

 - Only one family unit at a time should use the elevator.
 The Narthex guardian will wipe the buttons each time it is used and will send it back to the 1st floor.

 - Take your temperature, any reading above 99.6 ºF should not come to Mass.

 - For ages 10 and up (per CDC guidelines), face coverings are required before you enter and while you are in the building.

 - If you or anyone in your household is feeling sick or in a high-risk group, for your sake and that of all in attendance, we ask that you please stay at home.

 - If possible, bring your personal hand sanitizer that can be used before receiving Holy Communion.

 - Do NOT bring items that contain bleach into the sanctuary as this will damage the pews.